sadlerlogic/Phase1project/README.md

 # Programming languages
 HTML

 CSS

 Javascript

 # Features
-Find Breweries by proximity, city, state, or type Create a brewery list
+Search for Breweries.

+Returns a list of breweries' name, phone number, and website.

-Edit your brewery list
+Erase your brewery list in order to start a new search.